Evaluation strategy: Call by value

+Semantic drift

+Strictly speaking, under call by value, no operations performed by the called routine can be visible to the caller, other than as part of the return value.
+This implies a form of purely functional programming in the implementation semantics.
+However, the circumlocution "call by value where the value is a reference" has become common in some languages, for example, the Java community.
+Compared to traditional pass by value, the value which is passed is not a value as understood by the ordinary meaning of value, such as an integer that can be written as a literal, but an implementation-internal reference handle.
+Mutations to this reference handle are visible in the caller.
+Due to the visible mutation, this form of "call by value" is more properly referred to as call by sharing.

+In purely functional languages, values and data structures are immutable, so there is no possibility for a function to modify any of its arguments.
+As such, there is typically no semantic difference between passing by value and passing by reference or a pointer to the data structure, and implementations frequently use call by reference internally for the efficiency benefits.
+Nonetheless, these languages are typically described as call by value languages.

 Call by reference

 Call by reference (or pass by reference) is an evaluation strategy where a parameter is bound to an implicit reference to the variable used as argument, rather than a copy of its value.
 This typically means that the function can modify (i.e., assign to) the variable used as argument—something that will be seen by its caller.
 Call by reference can therefore be used to provide an additional channel of communication between the called function and the calling function.
-A call-by-reference language makes it more difficult for a programmer to track the effects of a function call, and may introduce subtle bugs.
-A simple litmus test for whether a language supports call-by-reference semantics is if it's possible to write a traditional swap(a, b) function in the language.
+Pass by reference can significantly improve performance: calling a function with a many-megabyte structure as an argument does not have to copy the large structure, only the reference to the structure (which is generally a machine word and only a few bytes).
+However, a call-by-reference language makes it more difficult for a programmer to track the effects of a function call, and may introduce subtle bugs.

-Call by reference can be simulated in languages that use call by value and don't exactly support call by reference, by making use of references (objects that refer to other objects), such as pointers (objects representing the memory addresses of other objects).
-Languages such as C, ML and Rust use this technique.
-It is not a separate evaluation strategy—the language calls by value—but sometimes it is referred to as "call by address" or "pass by address".
-In ML, references are type- and memory-safe, similar to Rust.

-In purely functional languages there is typically no semantic difference between the two strategies (since their data structures are immutable, so there is no possibility for a function to modify any of its arguments), so they are typically described as call by value even though implementations frequently use call by reference internally for the efficiency benefits.

-Following is an example that demonstrates call by reference in the E programming language: